Ecommerce Design Trends That Will Mark This Holiday Season

 The next thing worth exploring is the influence of color on our mindsets.
-In e-commerce, this can easily be transformed into a potent sales-driving tool, which is why learning a thing or two about it may be seen as paramount.
+In e-commerce, this can easily be present as a potent sales-driving tool.
+Which is why learning a thing or two about it may be up as paramount.
 For instance, color alone is responsible for about 80 percent of brand recognition.
 Try to imagine the logo of McDonald’s in colors other than red and yellow.
 Still the same shape but not the same thing, is it?

 As for the products themselves, it really comes down to industry and target demographic.
 Colors that increase appetite are, therefore, commonly used in the food industry (once again, the McDonald’s is a great example).